-Seismic Provisions for Structural Steel Buildings, July 12, 2016 American Institute of Steel Construction
+Seismic Provisions for Structural Steel Buildings, July 12, 2016 American Institute of Steel Construction expected to make simplifying assumptions to determine the most appropriate combination of rotational and axial deformation demands for the testing program.

 Some subassemblage configurations will require that one deformation quantity be fixed while the other is varied as described in the test conditions discussed above.
 In such a case, the rotational quantity may be applied and maintained at the maximum value, and the axial deformation applied according to the required loading sequence.
 The engineer may wish to perform subsequent tests on the same subassemblage specimen to bound the brace performance.